Status:

 NEWFOUNDLAND PONY

-Newfoundland Ponies are hardy, good-tempered, and sure-footed animals.
-Colors include bay, black, brown, chestnut, dun, grey, roan, and white (pink skin).
-They have a heavy coat which sometimes changes color and character seasonally.
-Height ranges between 11 to 14.2 hands and they work well for riding, driving, and light draft work, and can be ridden by both children and adults.
+Newfoundland Ponies are hardy, good-tempered, and sure-footed animals; they work well for riding, driving, and light draft work, and can be ridden by both children and adults.

 DNA studies published in 2011 confirmed the unique genetic makeup of this breed.
 During this same time, The Livestock Conservancy confirmed the breed’s history and census numbers with the assistance of several dedicated breeders.
-By moving the Newfoundland breed into the Critical category on the Conservation Priority List, we also shifted its conservation activities from the discovery phase to working to secure the breed.
+This breed remains in need of dedicated stewards.

 Did you know: